frperezgalarce/cnn-pels-vae/README.md

 # CNN-PELSVAE

 This repository contains the code for the CNN-PELSVAE project.
-The project involves building a Convolutional Neural Network with a Probabilistic Embedding Learning Shared Variational Autoencoder (CNN-PELSVAE) model.
+The project, which is focused on facing the data shift problem, involves building a Convolutional Neural Network classifier with a embebbed deep generative modeling of periodic variable stars.

 ## Conda instructions